See older patients section for Dementia

 Mental Health in times of lockdown looks at various factors that may contribute to mental health problems for patients, including grief, domestic abuse and increased alcohol intake.
 It also outlines ways that GPs can help patients through the challenges they may be facing during this time.

-- Every Mind Matters: PHE Campaign and resources for adult wellbeing during the COVID-19.
+- Every Mind Matters is an NHS website providing support to look after mental health.
+Campaign Materials: PHE Campaign and resources for adult wellbeing during the COVID-19.

 - PHE Guidance for parents and carers on supporting children and young people’s mental health and wellbeing during the coronavirus (COVID-19) pandemic